tech-srl/code2vec/README.md

 By default, it learns Java source code and predicts Java method names, but it can be easily extended to other languages, since the TensorFlow network is agnostic to the input programming language (see [Extending to other languages](#extending-to-other-languages).
 Contributions are welcome.
+This repo actually contains two model implementations.
+The 1st uses pure TensorFlow and the 2nd uses TensorFlow's Keras.

-The [master](tree/master) branch contains further work that may be not fully compatible with the paper version.
+The [master](/tech-srl/code2vec/tree/master) branch contains further work that may be not fully compatible with the paper version.
-For the original paper version visit the [paper-version](tree/paper-version) branch.
+For the original paper version visit the [paper-version](/tech-srl/code2vec/tree/paper-version) branch.

 <center style="padding: 40px"><img width="70%" src="https://github.com/tech-srl/code2vec/raw/master/images/network.png" /></center>